sabaton-rs/vehicle_signals/README.md

 This crate generates the DDS Topic types for use in an automotive platform.
 The types are based on the GENIVI VSS Specification.
 The aim of the Vehicle Signal Specification (VSS) is to create a common understanding of vehicle signals independent of the protocol or serialization format.

+This crate depends on cyclonedds-rs, the safe Rust binding for cyclonedds.

 ## Version

 The current Version used is <https://github.com/GENIVI/vehicle_signal_specification/commit/e851f5aa9a31e0ec836061bb263a215eae46a24d>